 Severe Weather Animal Alert Information

-In accordance with the law, when the County Executive declares a severe weather animal emergency, dogs left outside unattended must be provided the following:
+In accordance with Anne Arundel County Code, when the Anne Arundel County Executive declares a severe weather emergency (anytime warming centers are opened), any dog left unattended outside must have:

-- Dog houses must be elevated off the ground (at least 2 inches and above any accumulated precipitation) (§ 12-4-809 )
+- Dog houses to be elevated off the ground (at least 2 inches above any accumulated precipitation).

-It is the opinion of Anne Arundel County Animal Control that if the temperature or wind chills are expected to be at or below 20 degrees Fahrenheit all dogs should be brought indoors to an area that will not reach below 33 degrees Fahrenheit.
+- If the temperature or wind chills are expected to be at or below 20 degrees Fahrenheit, all dogs should be brought indoors to an area that will not reach below 33 degrees Fahrenheit.